smartuplab/msafe/image/README.md

 This is the Raspbian Jessie based image for Raspberry Pi 3 that can be used to bootstrap the MSafe IoT broker

+Static IP 192.168.0.50

 It comes with this pre-installed set of packages:
 - Node-RED (default Raspbian Jessie package) + additional nodes (MySQL, Freedboard) - port 1880
 - Mosquitto MQTT Broker - port 1883
 - MySQL server - port 3306

-Raspbian root access is the default
+Raspbian Jessie root access is the default
 user: pi
 password: raspberry